Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

-After spawning takes place, the male drives the female from the nest and takes over family duties until the young hatch.
-In artificial culture and perhaps in the wild as well, females and even the parent males will often devour the eggs from their nests, especially when disturbed.
+After spawning, the male drives the female from the nest and takes over family duties until the young hatch.
+In artificial culture and perhaps in the wild as well, females and even the parent males will often eat the eggs from their nests, especially when disturbed.

 Female catfish reach sexual maturity at 13 to 16 inches and males somewhat earlier.
 Average body length at each year of life for channel catfish in the Des Moines River is 1 - 3.5 inches, 2 - 6.5 inches, 3 - 8.7 inches, 4 - 11.2 inches, 5 - 13.9 inches, 6 - 15.0 inches, 7 - 17.4 inches, 8 - 19.1 inches, 9 -20.4 inches and 10 - 21.3 inches.

 The Channel Catfish is omnivorous and opportunistic in its feeding, gorging on all manner of living and dead material.
 Because of its highly developed sensory system, it feeds by touch, taste and sight.
-For this reason it is frequently caught by anglers in turbid waters which are unproductive for fishes that feed principally by sight.
+It is often caught by anglers in turbid waters which are unproductive for fishes that feed principally by sight.
 In extremely muddy waters, however, they are prone to feed much less.

 A large part of the natural diet of the Channel Catfish is aquatic insects and their larvae.
 Crayfish, snails, small clams, worms and fish, both live and dead, are taken as part of the diet.
-The catfish is not a selective feeder and takes advantage of the food at hand.
-In the spring of the year its stomach may be packed with elm seeds and cotton from cottonwood trees.
-Other natural foods include such items as wild grapes, weed seeds, wild fruits, and other vegetable materials dropped into the stream from overhanging branches.
+The catfish is not a selective feeder and takes advantage of the food available.
+In the spring its stomach may be packed with elm seeds and cotton from cottonwood trees.
+Other natural foods include wild grapes, weed seeds, wild fruits, and other vegetable materials dropped into the stream from overhanging branches.
 Large Channel Catfish feed almost exclusively on fish.

 Channel Catfish are harvested by commercial fishermen extensively from the Mississippi River.
-Approximately 400,000 pounds of Channel Catfish valued at nearly $250,000 are annually harvested from the Mississippi.
+About 400,000 pounds of Channel Catfish valued at nearly $250,000 are harvested from the Mississippi each year.